tru0067/GTFO-VanillaReloaded/README.md

 *While the recent buffs worked wonders for Spear's usability, Spear still felt to be the most underperforming of melee weapons.
 We have substantially reduced Spear's stamina usage and slightly reduced its charge time, allowing players to better utilize the playstyle of adopting defensive positions interspersed with quick repositions.
 We have additionally given it a minor buff to its light attack damage, allowing it to hit some important breakpoints.*

-Breakpoints affected: Spear will now be able to kill a striker with a fully charged attack to the body and a light attack to the body.
-Spear will now be able to guarantee a light stagger on strikers with a light attack to the body.
-Spear will now be able to kill a shooter with a light attack to the occiput.
+Breakpoints affected: Spear will now be able to kill a Striker with a fully charged attack to the body and a light attack to the body.
+Spear will now be able to guarantee a light stagger on Strikers with a light attack to the body.
+Spear will now be able to kill a Shooter with a light attack to the occiput.

 -   Light attack damage: 2.0 -> 2.5
 -   Charged stamina cost: 5% -> 0%